huaweicloud/terraform-provider-huaweicloud/docs/resources/ccm_private_certificate.md

 * `enterprise_project_id` - (Optional, String, ForceNew) Specifies the enterprise project id of private certificate.
   Changing this parameter will create a new resource.

+* `tags` - (Optional, Map) Specifies the key/value pairs associating with the private certificate.

 <a name="block-distinguished_name"></a>
 The `distinguished_name` block supports: